African RECs: Preparing Collaboration with Regional Organizations in Africa Under the ACP-EU Program

 - Regional Post Disaster Recovery Planning was strengthened:

-- Working paper on the role of ECOWAS in recovery planning was finalised.
+- Working paper on the role of ECOWAS in recovery planning was finalized.

 Partnerships and Coordination